MintMCP

 Skip to main content

 Selecting the right MCP gateway for enterprise AI deployments requires evaluating security posture, deployment complexity, compliance readiness, and total cost of ownership.
 Both MintMCP and Obot MCP Gateway have emerged as notable options in the rapidly expanding MCP infrastructure market, but they serve fundamentally different organizational needs.
-MintMCP's MCP Gateway delivers a managed, compliance-first platform with SOC 2 Type II attestation and one-click deployment, while Obot provides an open-source, Kubernetes-native solution for teams with existing container orchestration expertise.
+MintMCP's MCP Gateway delivers a managed, data-permissions-first platform with SOC 2 Type II audited security controls, SSO and SCIM-driven RBAC, tool-level policy, audit logs, credential management, and hosted MCP connectors, while Obot provides an open-source, self-hosted solution for teams with Docker and Kubernetes expertise.
 This comparison examines both platforms across security, deployment, integrations, and cost to help engineering leaders determine which approach aligns with their enterprise requirements.

 Key Takeaways